 2013 (r-Fr.): Wales saw action in all 12 games, tallying 17 carries for 112 yards and two touchdowns on the season.
 Against Morgan State, he rushed 11 times for 65 yards and one touchdown.
 In the Texas State game, he had five rushes for 46 yards and one touchdown.
 He finished the season fifth on the team with 382 all-purpose yards.

 2012 (Fr.): Wales redshirted in his first season on The Hill.

 HS/Misc.: Wales finished his illustrious career at Central High School in Louisville ranked third in KHSAA history in career rushing yards with 8,213 yards - 12 yards behind Derek Homer's mark for second place all-time.
 He finished his career with 114 touchdowns.
-Wales led Louisville Central to its second-consecutive Class 3A State Championship in 2011, rushing for 2,784 yards in his senior season despite missing almost two complete games, including leaving early in the 2011 state championship game with a shoulder injury.
-He had 40 rushing touchdowns in his senior season and made an impact catching the ball out of the backfield, posting over 400 yards receiving with four receiving touchdowns.
+Wales led Louisville Central to its second-consecutive Class 3A State Championship in 2011, rushing for 2,784 yards in his senior season despite missing almost two complete games.
+He had 40 rushing touchdowns in his senior season posted over 400 yards receiving with four receiving touchdowns.
 Wales was rated as the 14th-best all-purpose running back in the nation by Rivals.com and tabbed as a three-star recruit by Rivals.com, Scout.com and ESPN.com.
 He was named First-Team All-State and the District Player of the Year in 2011 and was honored by the Lexington Herald-Leader as a member of the Class of the Commonwealth.